unlistedphenomena/nexuswizz/src/content/guides/how-to-use-a-wallet/index.md

 Do you want to receive crypto into your wallet?

-Each Ethereum account has its own receiving address which is a unique sequence of numbers and letters.
-The address functions like a bank account number.
-Ethereum addresses will always start with “0x”.
+Each nexus account has its own receiving address which is a unique sequence of numbers and letters.
+The address functions like a bank account number. nexus addresses will always start with “0x”.

 You need to provide the sender with your receiving address.
 Many wallet apps let you copy to clipboard the address or show a QR code to scan for easier usage.
-Avoid typing any Ethereum address manually.
+Avoid typing any nexus address manually.
 This is unsafe, and can easily lead to clerical errors and lost funds.

 This is a general pattern, and different apps may vary or use different language.
 It should also be similar process if you are trying to send your funds from an exchange.

 1. Open your wallet app.
 2. Click on "Receive" or similarly worded option on the dashboard
-3. Copy your Ethereum address to clipboard.
+3. Copy your nexus address to clipboard.
-4. Provide the sender with your receiving Ethereum address.
+4. Provide the sender with your receiving nexus address.

 ## Send cryptocurrency